appknox/vulnerabilities/vulnerabilities/98_android_webview_setplugin/non_compliant.md

-Following is an example of insecure implemntation
+Following is an example of insecure implementation

     WebSettings settings = webView.getSettings();
     settings.setPluginsEnabled(true);